What Is Café au Lait? Definition, History, and How It Differs From a Latte

 Defining FeatureA balanced harmony of brewed coffee and milk.A milky, espresso-forward drink with a velvety texture.A strong, rich coffee drink, often slightly sweeter.

-Cafe Au Lait (1)
+Cafe au lait (1)

 How to Make Authentic Café au Lait